 Take a slow drive through the Park, looking out for ostriches, tortoises, birds and little buck along the way.
 Stop off and look down over the brilliant blue of Kraalbaai.
 The wild flowers are located in the Potsberg section of the Park.
 Here you’ll be treated to fields blanketed in yellow, orange and white daisies.

 It honestly takes my breath away each time I have the privilege of frolicking through these fields of abundant flowers!
 The flower child within me takes great delight and I can’t wipe the smile off my face.
 Take a packed lunch and stop at one of the picnic spots along the way.

 If daisies aren’t your thing and fields of yellow make you feel all kinds of happy then be sure to check out the flourishing canola fields.
 On the way home from the West Coast National Park you can go via the N7.
 You’ll turn left down the Melkbosstrand Road at the woodcutters which connects with the N7.
 On the left you’ll see the beautiful fields of sunshine.
-Alternatively you can take a trip to Philadelphia or go anywhere in the Overberg region (Caledon) to dance in fields of canola.
+Alternatively you can take a trip to Philadelphia or go anywhere along the N2 in the Overberg region (Caledon) to dance in fields of canola.

 I have always done the flowers as a day trip but you can easily make a weekend out of it.
 So pencil in an upcoming weekend and if the sun is shining then pile into a car for a little road trip adventure!
 Do you have any other flower spot recommendations?
 I’d love to see where you enjoy going and maybe go check it out for myself!